Best Christian Apps for Kids’ Screen Time

 Fun Factor: 8/10

-Ages 3-100+
+Ages 3-10

 This app is like a Christian Netflix for kids.
-It single handedly proves there is so much more Christian content for children than just VeggieTales (which are no longer available on Minno but honestly, you won’t miss it with all the choice here).
+It single handedly proves there is so much more Christian content for children than just VeggieTales (which were no longer available on Minno at the time of writing but honestly, you won’t miss it with all the choice here).
 Favourites in our house are the Owlegories show and Bible Man -I have found myself singing the theme tune more than once when there are no kids around.
 There are lots of familiar faces from both the USA and the UK which I really appreciate: devotionals with Gemma Hunt from CBeebies, Cheeky Pandas, Yancy and my friend, Chip Kendall, to name a few.
 Some of the content is not specifically Christian but either educational - like Brewster the Rooster - or fun - like the Stop and Go game for preschoolers.
-New content includes a series on Young David (What a great idea!
+Newer content includes a series on Young David (What a great idea!
 I wish I’d written it) and animated episodes of the ‘Laugh and Grow Bible’ which you may already own.
-Definitely worth giving it a go with the free trial and I also recommend subscribing to their emails - it’s full of free downloads and support for families to learn together, which is what God for Kids is all about too.
+Definitely worth giving it a go with the free trial and I also recommend subscribing to their email newsletter - it’s full of free downloads and support for families to learn together, which is what God for Kids is all about too.

 #Subscription #7DayFreeTrial #StreamingApp #Videos #ChurchAtHome #FamilyDevotions #Games #Educational